 ventral (ventrally, venter) - Toward or on the bottom.

 ventroapical - Located on the ventral side of a structure near its apex.

 ventrolateral (ventrolaterally) - Located to the side of the lower part of a body or structure.

 vertex (vertices) - In entomology, vertex refers to the top of an insect's head.

-vestigial - An anatomical structure which has become dysfunctional and partially "shriveled away" after hundreds of generations of non-use is said to be vestigial.
+vestigial (vestige, vestiges) - An anatomical structure which has become dysfunctional or reduced after hundreds of generations of non-use is vestigial, and whatever remains of it is a vestige.
 The human tailbone is a classic example.

 wing pad (wing pads) - A protrusion from the thorax of an insect nymph which holds the developing wings.
 Black wing pads usually indicate that the nymph is nearly ready to emerge into an adult.

 zoogeographical (zoogeographic) - Zoogeographicals regions are large (continent-scale or larger) geographic regions within which animal communities are more similar and closely related than they are among different regions.